 6. INTERNATIONAL TRANSFERS

-Whenever we transfer your personal data out of the EEA, we seek to ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:
+Whenever we transfer your personal data out of the UK, we seek to ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business or medical need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.